 - Earthquake resistance – Conforming to the BIS norms (earthquake proofing methods to protect).

 - CSEB Bricks – Lesser amount of energy is consumed in preparation against modern day fired bricks

-- Assembled Arches – Saves cost on RCC, saves cost on plastering ceiling with cement, saves waste and offer more strength and stability.
+- Assembled Arches – Saves cost on RCC, Saves cost on plastering ceiling with cement, Saves waste & more strength and stability.